ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Abstract model + suggested serialization agreed from yesterday.
 Also covered carve out for search + discovery.
 Concluded that we probably need search in our vocab.
 Paul's proposal suggested for call for adoption.

 Started on RAG/inference time use cases.
-Noted that Paul's proposal doesn't containlanguage for these cases (yet).
+Noted that Paul's proposal doesn't contain language for these cases (yet).

 Paul points out that the omission is partly because the suggestion came too late.
 But the impactful reason is that inference/RAG is poorly defined and covers all possible uses of material after training.
 E.g. can an end user of content translate that content with an ML model?
 This issue has the potential to slow us down - if we want to ship by August we may be better leaving it out.

 Glenn asked why this slows us down?
-Leonard pointed out that deeper vocabulary affects how users will interact with the protocal and how the protocal evolves over time.
+Leonard pointed out that deeper vocabulary affects how users will interact with the protocol and how the protocol evolves over time.
 Glenn asked what we need to make hard decisions about between now and shipping.
 Mark also thinks it's possible for us to add vocab later, subject to engagement with the policy community.
 Standards not useful if they're not finished!
 Risk that we ship something unfinished and people move on.

 Sonia expressed concerns that categories are too broad.
 We might want to focus on generative AI training as that has brought up most of the concern - same for RAG.